slieb74/sqlalchemy-mapping-and-schema-lab-nyc-career-ds-062518/README.md

 #### Declare a mapping

 Next, we need our Python classes to have the functionality of the *declarative base class*.
 The declarative base is responsible for cataloging our classes and tables.
-We import the `declarative_base` from the sqlalchemy library at the top of our Python script with the other dependencies as so:
+We import the `declarative_base` from the SQLAlchemy library at the top of our Python script with the other dependencies as so:

 > ```from sqlalchemy.ext.declarative import declarative_base```